 5. Watch Tower Bridge open

-Tower Bridge is an iconic London sight and not to be confused with London Bridge as you will probably be quite disappointed if you go to London Bridge by mistake.
+Tower Bridge is an iconic London landmark (and not to be confused with London Bridge as you will probably be quite disappointed if you go to London Bridge by mistake!).
 At certain times of the day, the bridge opens to let large boats through.
 You can check the lift times to see when this happens.

 You can also pay to climb up the bridge and walk over it, stopping for photos in the glass-floored gallery.

 There’s always something child-friendly going on at the Tate Modern.
 We usually approach it by crossing the Millenium Bridge from St Paul’s Cathedral where you get a great view along the Thames towards the Shard and Tower Bridge.